- CLASS: Mammalia (Mammals)

 Monkeys also express affection and make peace with others by grooming each other.
 Although grooming helps monkeys keep their fur clean of dirt, dead skin, and parasites, it also helps them build and maintain good social relationships.
 Grooming seems to be a way to make up after fighting or to make friends with other troop members.

 AT THE ZOO

-Monkeys have been a part of San Diego Zoo Global since we were founded in 1916, and by 1925 we had 22 species represented.
-Since then, we have celebrated the births of many endangered monkey species, including golden lion tamarins, lion-tailed macaques, red-shanked douc langurs, gray langurs, and mandrills.
-Today, the Zoo is home to 27 monkey species, including colobus, swamp monkey, mangabey, mandrill, and guenon species in Lost Forest, langurs and macaques in Asian Passage, and spider monkeys in Discovery Outpost.
-You can view kikuyu colobus and Geoffroy’s marmosets at the San Diego Zoo Safari Park.
+Monkeys have been a part of San Diego Zoo Wildlife Alliance since we were founded in 1916, and by 1925 we had 22 species represented.
+Since then, we have celebrated the births of many endangered monkeys, including golden lion tamarins, lion-tailed macaques, red-shanked douc langurs, gray langurs, and mandrills.
+Today, the Zoo is home to colobus, swamp monkey, mangabey, mandrill, and guenon species in Lost Forest, and langurs and macaques in Asian Passage.
+You can view kikuyu colobus at the San Diego Zoo Safari Park.
 Here are some fun facts about monkeys at the Zoo over the years: